bsu-jacksonmorton/f22-softskills/README.md

     $ ./run.sh

 ---
 ### **Step 4.
-Navigate To Application In Your Web Browser**
+Navigate To the Application In Your Web Browser**

-View the application in the browser at address localhost:3000/
+View the application in the browser at the address localhost:3000/

 ---